acubeLab/k2tree/README.md

 NOTE: to see a real speed improvement at the moment it is necessary to use the release version (`make release`).

-## Pagerank computation

-The Pagerank computation is ideal for testing the speed of the matrix-vector product in a real-world scenario.
-Assuming that the input (web) matrix is given in mtx format it is first necessary to preprocess it using the `mtx2rowm` tool that after the conversion provides some minimal instructions to compress the input matrix (using `k2sparse.x` or `k2blockc.py`) and later compute the Pagerank vector (using `k2pagerank.x`) possibly using multiple threads.
-(The program `k2bpagerank.x` is an experiment where thread syncronization is done using pthread barriers, but the performances are very similar).

-## Matrices represented as bitarrays

-The library also contains the code for compressing and operating on boolean matrices using a bitarray, ie using one bit per entry plus a small overhead.
-To make the conversion between the two compressed formats very simple, the callable functions (whose prototypes are in `k2.h` and `b128.h`) have the same names.
-Hence, a program using the k2 format can be transformed into one using the bitarray format by redefining a few constants.
-See the use of the `B128MAT` compilation constant in the source files `k2bbm.c` and `k2mult.c` and in the `makefile`.
-Creation of bitarray matrices is currently not supported for textual input matrices.
-Since bitarray representation does not take advantage of sparsity, the largest supported size is $2^{30}$.

-The programs `b128sparse.x`, `b128bbm.x` and `b128mult.x` work exactly like  `k2sparse.x`, `k2bbm.x` and `k2mult.x` except that they use the bitarray representation instead of the k2 format.

-## Product of bbm matrices with openmp

-The program `bbmmult.x` computes the product of two `.bbm` matrices using `openmp` to speedup the computation.
-This tool has been provided mainly as an alternative to the `-c` option to check the correctness of `k2mult.x` and `b128mult.x`.

 ## Compressed k2-tree

 The executable `k2cpdf.x` is used to compress k2tree representation based on subtree compression; run it without arguments to get basic usage instructions